neicnordic/sensitive-data-archive/docs/decisions/0003-shared-state-strategy-for-s3inbox-and-caching.md

 production branch.
 However, the underlying design has several remaining
 problems:

-1. **Per-pod state** — when a client reconnects to a different s3inbox pod (e.g., after a network interruption or load-balancer rotation), the file ID is not available on the new pod.
+1. **Per-pod state** — when a request lands on a different s3inbox pod (e.g., due to round-robin distribution of multipart upload chunks, or client reconnection after a network interruption), the file ID is not available on the new pod.
 The code has a DB fallback for this case ([proxy.go#L237][proxy-go-L237], added for [#1358][issue-1358]), but the fallback runs *after* `checkAndSendMessage` has already been called with an empty file ID ([proxy.go#L228][proxy-go-L228]), meaning a message with a